RileyFrancis/Obsidian/README.md

-This is my personal repository of notes.
+This is my personal repository of notes written in Obsidian.
+It is updated automatically each time I open and close the app.
+This is made possible using the GitHub integration community extension and the shell script community extension.